Doctors Slow To Adopt Tech Tools That Might Save Patients Money On Drugs

 For example, he notes that the tool helped him prescribe inhalers to asthma patients.

-"I pulled up one medication I normally use, and it said it would be $240 out-of-pocket, but it suggested an alternative for $20 that was pharmacologically equivalent," Ingham says.
+"I pulled up one medication I normally use, and it said it would be $240 out of pocket, but it suggested an alternative for $20 that was pharmacologically equivalent," Ingham says.
 "I sheepishly asked the patient which we should choose."

 Dr. Norman Rosen, a family physician in Orange, Calif., who is employed by Providence St. Joseph Health System, is one of 800 doctors who are testing the Blue Shield of California drug pricing tool this year.
 Based on the first few months of use, the tool is expected to save patients more than $100,000 in out-of-pocket costs this year, according to the companies.